- In 2016, 20.6 million U.S. women were likely in need of public support for contraceptive services and supplies.

 - Between 2013 and 2016, both the number and proportion of women who likely need public support for contraceptive care who had neither public nor private health insurance fell dramatically—from 5.6 million (28%) to 3.6 million (17%), a decline of 36%.

-- Among adolescents who likely need public support for contraceptive care, most of the change in insurance status occurred earlier than for adult women, with the proportion uninsured falling from 15% in 2010 to 11% in 2013, and then remaining stable at 12% in 2016.
-The drop in the proportion uninsured, combined with the overall drop in the number of adolescents in this category, resulted in a decline in the number of uninsured adolescents who likely need public support for contraceptive care, from 746,700 in 2010 to 567,550 in 2016.
+- Among adolescents who likely need public support for contraceptive care, most of the change in insurance status occurred earlier than for adult women, with the proportion uninsured falling from 15% in 2010 to 11% in 2013, and to 7% in 2016.
+The drop in the proportion uninsured, combined with the overall drop in the number of adolescents in this category, resulted in a decline in the number of uninsured adolescents who likely need public support for contraceptive care, from 746,700 in 2010 to 339,460 in 2016.

 State variation in insurance status.
 States varied widely in terms of the proportion of women who likely need public support for contraceptive services and supplies who were uninsured, and in the level of change experienced between 2013 and 2016 in the proportions uninsured (Table 6).
 Most notably, between 2013 and 2016, there was generally a much larger drop in the proportions of uninsured women who likely need public support for contraceptive care in those states that expanded Medicaid under the ACA compared with states that did not.

-- In thirteen states (Connecticut, Delaware, Hawaii, Iowa, Kentucky, Massachusetts, Michigan, Minnesota, New York, Ohio, Rhode Island, Vermont and West Virginia) and the District of Columbia, the proportion of women who likely need public support for contraceptive care who were uninsured in 2016 was 10% or less, and all of these states expanded Medicaid under the ACA.
+- In eleven states (Connecticut, Hawaii, Iowa, Kentucky, Massachusetts, Michigan, Minnesota, Ohio, Rhode Island, Vermont and West Virginia) and the District of Columbia, the proportion of women who likely need public support for contraceptive care who were uninsured in 2016 was 10% or less, and all of these states expanded Medicaid under the ACA.

 - In four states (Alaska, Georgia, Oklahoma and Texas), the proportion of women who likely need public support for contraceptive care who were uninsured in 2016 was 25% or higher; the state with the highest proportion uninsured was Texas (36%).
 These states were among those with the highest proportions of women who likely need public support for contraceptive care who were uninsured in 2013, and only one of the four (Alaska) had expanded Medicaid under the ACA by the end of 2016.